cadence-workflow/cadence-web/CONTRIBUTING.md

 **One-time setup, after your first deploy**

 1. In your fork, go to Settings, then Pages.
-2. Under Build and deployment, set Source to "Deploy from a branch".
+2. Under Build and deployment, set Source to "Deploy from a branch" (and not "GitHub Actions").
 3. Set Branch to `gh-pages` and Folder to `/ (root)`, then Save.

 The first deploy creates the `gh-pages` branch, which is why this comes second.
 GitHub can take up to 10 minutes to publish.